SanketJadhav7d3/AI-Plant-Pathologist/README.md

 ## Deployment

-* The trained classifier has been deployed to the Google Vertex Endpoint.
+* The trained classifier has been deployed to the Google Vertex AI Endpoint.
 * The flask frontend is hosted on google cloud run.
-* Gogole cloud storage is also used to store uploaded images.
+* Gogole cloud storage is also used to store the uploaded images.

 Click here to try